DSL connection drops frequently

 - If events are also displayed that took place before the time the error occurred, proceed with the next section.

 - If only those events are displayed that took place after the error occurred, follow the steps in our guide FRITZ!Box restarts occasionally.

 It is often difficult to recognize errors in the cabling and they can remain unnoticed for a long time.
 Therefore, check the wiring in your home:

 - Remove the DSL splitter if you are using the FRITZ!Box on an IP-based connection.

 - Remove all cable extensions, unused cables, telephone jacks, and additional electrical components (for example surge protection, automatic extension outlets).

 - Make sure that the FRITZ!Box is correctly connected to your DSL line.
-You will find detailed instructions on the installation poster included with the FRITZ!Box and in the manual.
+For detailed information, refer to the quick guide included with the FRITZ!Box and the manual.

 3 Installing the latest FRITZ!OS for the FRITZ!Box

 Installing the latest FRITZ!OS makes your FRITZ!Box compatible with the latest DSL technology used by DSL providers in their DSL exchanges:

 - Install the latest FRITZ!OS on the FRITZ!Box.